intel/iot-js-api/api/README.md

 <a name="buffer"></a>
 ### Buffer
 Buffer is a [node.js API](https://nodejs.org/dist/latest-v6.x/docs/api/buffer.html)
 to read and write binary data accurately from JavaScript.
-This API supports a subset that will be expanded on need:
+This API supports a subset that will be expanded as needed:
 - constructor with a number argument `size`
 - the `length` property
 - the [`readUint8(offset)`](https://nodejs.org/dist/latest-v6.x/docs/api/buffer.html#buffer_buf_readuint8_offset_noassert) method